deroneriksson/python-wsi-preprocessing/docs/index.md

 Hysteresis thresholding is a two-level threshold.
 The top-level threshold is treated in a similar fashion as basic thresholding.
 The bottom-level threshold must be exceeded and must be connected to the top-level threshold.
 This processes typically results in much better thresholding than basic thresholding.
-The values of the top and bottom thresholds for images can be tested through experimentation.
+The reasonable values for the top and bottom thresholds for images can be determined through experimentation.

 The `filter_hysteresis_threshold()` function uses default bottom and top threshold values of 50 and 100.
 The default array output type from this function is `uint8`.
 Since the output of this function is a binary image, the